 What is Retinitis Pigmentosa?

-Retinitis Pigmentosa is a group of rare genetic disorders that lead to permanent loss of sensory cells in the retina and results in a slow, progressive loss of vision.
-It usually starts as the loss of night vision or peripheral vision and eventually leads to complete blindness.
+Retinitis Pigmentosa (RP) is a group of rare genetic disorders (inherited retinal diseases) caused by genetic mutations that lead to permanent loss of sensory cells in the retina and result in a slow, progressive loss of vision.
+It usually starts as the loss of night vision/night blindness or peripheral vision and eventually leads to tunnel vision an complete blindness.
 This disorder typically starts in childhood.
-People with retinitis pigmentosa tend to be sensitive to light and have trouble seeing in the dark.
+People with retinitis pigmentosa tend to be sensitive to light, have issues with color vision, and have trouble seeing in the dark.

 Symptoms of Retinitis Pigmentosa